tbroyer/gradle-errorprone-plugin/README.md

 ## Migration from `net.ltgt.errorprone`

+If you relied on the default Error Prone dependency (which you shouldn't have, see warning above about changing versions), you'll have to configure it explicitly (see above).
+If you need to support building with JDK 8, you'll need to configure the Error Prone javac dependency (see above).

 Contrary to `net.ltgt.errorprone`,
 this plugins uses a DSL to configure Error Prone, and passing Error Prone-specific arguments to `options.compilerArgs` won't work.